tiagooliveiragithub/kotlin-django-travel-manager/README.md

 # IPVC-CM-Project

-The Travel Management App consists of an Android client and a Django RestAPI backend.
+This project consists of an Android client and a Django RestAPI backend.
 While significant progress was made, the project was not complete.

 ![Travel Management App](print.jpg)